-For the year ended September 30, 2009, GovGuam's total unrestricted net asset (deficit) approximated 80.9% of annual total revenues, although it is a decrease in the size of the deficit in the prior year.
-The decrease is due primarily to the change in the application of pension accounting principles.
+For the year ended September 30, 2010, GovGuam's total unrestricted net asset (deficit) approximated 80.1% of annual total revenues, which represents a slight decrease in the size of the deficit from the prior year.

-Level of Budgetary Fund Balance How does our budgetary carryover look?
+Level of Budgetary Fund Balance

+How does our budgetary carryover look?